OhadRubin/mountain-goap-python/all_in_one.md

 TItem = TypeVar('TItem')
 TPriority = TypeVar('TPriority')

-# /// <summary>
-# /// The IPriorityQueue interface.
-This is mainly here for purists, and in case I decide to add more implementations later.
-# /// For speed purposes, it is actually recommended that you *don't* access the priority queue through this interface, since the JIT can
-# /// (theoretically?) optimize method calls from concrete-types slightly better.
-# /// </summary>
 class IPriorityQueue(ABC, Generic[TItem, TPriority], Iterable[TItem]):
     """
     The IPriorityQueue interface.
     """

-    # /// <summary>
-    # /// Enqueue a node to the priority queue.
-Lower values are placed in front.
-Ties are broken by first-in-first-out.
-    # /// See implementation for how duplicates are handled.
-    # /// </summary>
-    # void Enqueue(TItem node, TPriority priority);
     @abstractmethod
     def enqueue(self, node: TItem, priority: TPriority) -> None:
         """